katsign/react-book-search/README.md

 ## *Description*

-This web app uses the MERN stack to allow a user to search, save and remove saved books using data pulled from the Google Books API.
+This application uses the MERN stack to allow a user to search, save and remove saved books using data from the Google Books API.

 ## *Installation*